|Degree:||Bachelor of Science (B.S.)|

 The Athletic Training major is designed to prepare students for an entry-level allied healthcare career in the athletic training profession (high school athletics, college/university athletics, professional sport teams, industrial, or sports medicine clinic/outreach settings).
 This program, specifically designed to meet national and state licensure requirements, includes a three-year comprehensive plan of study starting in the sophomore year that combines classroom and clinical education components.
 Students graduating from this program may be eligible to sit for the National Athletic Trainers’ Association (NATA) Board of Certification (BOC) examination and athletic training state licensure/certification in Florida (as well as other states).
 BOC exam eligibility requirements are defined in the ATEP Retention and Program Progression Guidelines.
 Contact the Program Director for this information.
 The Athletic Training major is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 This is a limited access program and acceptance to the University does not constitute admission to the upper division portion of the Athletic Training major.
 A separate application must be made to the department during spring semester of the sophomore year.

 Students may declare a preliminary major in Athletic Training, but may not enroll in the initial clinical course (PET 3670 Athletic Training Clinical I) until the fall semester of each year after being formally admitted to this limited access program.
 Acceptance into the program is competitive.
 Minimum application requirements are based on the prerequisites for entry into PET 3670.
-After meeting admission requirements, the student must earn a grade of “C” or better in all major and major-related courses to graduate.
+After meeting admission requirements, the student must earn a grade of “B-” or better in all major courses and a grade of "C" or better in all major-related courses to graduate.
 Additionally, students admitted into the athletic training major must adhere to the program retention policies as outlined in the Athletic Training Student Handbook.
 BOC certification exam eligibility requirements are defined in the program retention policies.
 For more information, contact the Director of Athletic Training Education.

 In addition to the general studies requirements listed on this page, students must satisfy all additional University requirements, including the Gordon Rule, multicultural, and foreign language requirements.
 With appropriate planning and coordination with an academic advisor, students may satisfy some of the general University requirements through the General Studies curriculum.
 For a complete listing of general degree requirements, refer to the "Graduation and General Degree Requirements" section of this catalog.